pastoikos/FPGA/README.md

 Run the executable with parameters -i living_room_traj2_loop.raw  -s 4.8 -p 0.34,0.5,0.24 -z 4 -c 2 -r 1 -k 481.2,480,320,240 > benchmark.log

-Once finished get the log and check the trajectory error if is acceptable and the average times per frame(see https://github.com/pamela-project/slambench).
+Once finished get the log and check the trajectory error if it is acceptable and the average time per frame(see https://github.com/pamela-project/slambench).